 Our ability to renew the current term of a license agreement is usually subject to attaining minimum sales and/or royalty levels and to our compliance with the terms of the agreement.
-Other criteria may also impact our ability to renew a license.
-As a result, we cannot be sure that we will be able to renew a license agreement when it expires if we desire to do so.
 We believe that brand owners are looking to consolidate the number of licensees they engage to develop product and to choose licensees who have a successful track record of developing brands.
-We continue to seek other opportunities to enter into licensee agreements in order to expand our product offerings under well-known labels and broaden the markets that we serve.
+We continue to seek other opportunities to enter into license agreements in order to expand our product offerings under well-known labels and broaden the markets that we serve.

-Revenues from the sale of wholesale licensed products accounted for 65.5% of our net sales in fiscal 2012 compared to 67.6% of our net sales in fiscal 2011 and 65.4% of our net sales in fiscal 2010.
+Revenues from the sale of licensed products accounted for 67.3% of our net sales in fiscal 2013 compared to 65.5% of our net sales in fiscal 2012 and 65.0% of our net sales in fiscal 2011.